ibm-cloud-docs/openshift/openshift_uc_gov.md

 On-demand compute, storage, and Node starter kits that run in the public cloud with secure access to shipping data across the globe, as needed.
 Compute in clusters is tamper-proof and isolated to bare metal.

 Technical solution:
-* Red Hat OpenShift on IBM Cloud
+* {{site.data.keyword.openshiftlong_notm}}
 * {{site.data.keyword.openwhisk}}
 * {{site.data.keyword.cloudant}}
 * IBM {{site.data.keyword.SecureGateway}}

 **Step 1: Containerize apps, by using microservices**
 * Use the Node.js starter kit from IBM to jump start development.
-* Structure apps into a set of cooperative microservices that run within Red Hat OpenShift on IBM Cloud based on functional areas of the app and its dependencies.
+* Structure apps into a set of cooperative microservices that run within {{site.data.keyword.openshiftlong_notm}} based on functional areas of the app and its dependencies.
-* Deploy the manifest and shipment apps to container that run in Red Hat OpenShift on IBM Cloud.
+* Deploy the manifest and shipment apps to container that run in {{site.data.keyword.openshiftlong_notm}}.
 * Provide standardized DevOps dashboards through Kubernetes.
 * Use IBM {{site.data.keyword.SecureGateway}} to maintain secure connections to existing on-premises databases.

 **Step 2: Ensure global availability**
 * After Developers deploy the apps in their Dev and Test clusters, they use the {{site.data.keyword.contdelivery_full}} toolchains and Helm to deploy country-specific apps into clusters across the globe.
 * Workloads and data can then meet regional regulations.
-* Built-in HA tools in Red Hat OpenShift on IBM Cloud balance the workload within each geographic region, including self-healing and load balancing.
+* Built-in HA tools in {{site.data.keyword.openshiftlong_notm}} balance the workload within each geographic region, including self-healing and load balancing.

 **Step 3: Data sharing**
 * {{site.data.keyword.cloudant}} is a modern NoSQL database suitable a range of data-driven use cases from key-value to complex document-oriented data storage and query.
 * To minimize queries to the regional databases, {{site.data.keyword.cloudant}} is used to cache the user's session data across apps.
 * This configuration improves the front-end app usability and performance across apps on {{site.data.keyword.containershort}}.
-* While worker apps in Red Hat OpenShift on IBM Cloud analyze on-premises data and store results in {{site.data.keyword.cloudant}}, {{site.data.keyword.openwhisk}} reacts to changes and automatically sanitizes data on the incoming feeds of data.
+* While worker apps in {{site.data.keyword.openshiftlong_notm}} analyze on-premises data and store results in {{site.data.keyword.cloudant}}, {{site.data.keyword.openwhisk}} reacts to changes and automatically sanitizes data on the incoming feeds of data.
 * Similarly, notifications of shipments in one region can be triggered through data uploads so that all down-stream consumers can access new data.

 **Results**
-* With IBM starter kits, Red Hat OpenShift on IBM Cloud, and {{site.data.keyword.contdelivery_full}} tools, global Developers work together across organizations and governments.
+* With IBM starter kits, {{site.data.keyword.openshiftlong_notm}}, and {{site.data.keyword.contdelivery_full}} tools, global Developers work together across organizations and governments.
 They collaboratively develop customs apps, with familiar and interoperable tools.
 * Microservices greatly reduce time to delivery for patches, bug fixes, and new features.
 Initial development is fast, and updates are frequently 10 times per week.
 * Shipping customers and government officials have access to manifest data and can share customs data, while they comply with local regulations.
 * The shipping company benefits from improved logistics management in the supply chain: reduced costs and faster clearance times.